fgremper/CloudStudio/ApiReference.md

 Retrieves file level awareness information for a repository and branch.
 All your files in a branch are compared to every other users' files in the same or specified branch.

-For every user a conflict type is set to either NO_CONFLICT, FILE_CONFLICT, CONTENT_CONFLICT.
+For every user a conflict type is set to either NO_CONFLICT, FILE_CONFLICT or CONTENT_CONFLICT.

 Conflict Type              | Description
 -------------------------- | ------------------------------------------